aloth/mindful-coffee/README.md

     *   **Delay Before Decay** (accounts for absorption time).
     *   Multiple **Decay Models** (e.g., Standard Half-Life, Linear).
     *   **Maximum Daily Intake** limit.
-*   **Smart Reminders (Optional):** Receive a gentle nudge only on days you haven't logged any caffeine yet.
 *   **Sleep Correlation Insights:** Analyze how different daily caffeine amounts correlate with your sleep duration imported from Apple Health.
+You can now also **customize the caffeine amount thresholds** that define "Little," "Some," "Plenty," etc., in this view for more meaningful personal insights.
+*   **Smart Daily Log Reminder (Optional):** Receive a gentle nudge only on days you haven't logged any caffeine yet.
 *   **HealthKit Integration:**
-    *   **Write** caffeine consumption automatically to Apple Health.
+    *   **Write** caffeine consumption and drink volume (as water) automatically to Apple Health.
     *   **Read** sleep analysis data for deeper correlations and insights.
+    *   **Optional Import:** Import previously logged 3rd party caffeine data from Apple Health.
 *   **Data Management:** **Import** and **Export** your complete consumption history via CSV files.
 *   **Customizable:** Set preferred bedtimes and choose your favorite app theme (System, Day, Night).